The Future of Primary Children's

 The final steel beam was lifted into place by crane as a small gathering of Intermountain and Primary Children’s Hospital leadership, construction and architect teams, Lehi City, Foundation leaders and donors looked on.
 In the days leading up to the event, the beam was signed by hundreds of people, including community members, donors, patients, caregivers and others with interest in the project.

-The second campus will feature a full-service children's hospital providing the specialty pediatric services of our Salt Lake campus, with the exclusions of transplant and heart surgery.
-Estimated at approximately $335 million, the L-shaped building will house both hospital and clinic services, including:
+The Miller campus will be a full-service children's hospital providing the specialty pediatric services of our Salt Lake campus, with the exclusions of transplant and heart surgery.
+The new five-story, 66-bed Primary Children’s Hospital campus will provide trauma and emergency services, behavioral health, intensive care, and surgical and clinic services not available elsewhere in Utah County.

 - Pediatric specialty trauma and emergency services